segp-uob/segp/dev/Worksheets/1_DevOps_ContiniousIntegration.md

 ## Setting upstream repository

 During development, you typically use the ng serve command to build, watch, and serve the application from local memory (covered in the last worksheet), using webpack-dev-server.
 When you are ready to deploy, however, you must use the ng build command to build the app and deploy the build artifacts elsewhere.
+By deafult this will locally create the static build files in your /dist folder...

 Both *ng build* and *ng serve* clear the output folder before they build the project, but only the *ng build* command writes the generated build artifacts to the output folder (/dist).

-When it comes to hosting these files remotely, everything required to render your application, is contained within this /dist folder (after build).
+When it comes to hosting these files remotely, everything required to render your application, is now contained within this /dist folder (after build).
 When you create a project using AngularCLI your folder will already be initialised as a git repo.
 However, this will only exist on your local machine.
 So the first step is to make sure our project is added to a remote git repository.
 Use git status to check whether there is an upstream repository already:
 '''
 git status
 '''